FTBpro/go-workshop/README.md

 err = json.Unmarshal(b, &req)
 ```

-Finally, after we have this struct filled, create a new fact from it, and add it to the store.
+Finally, after we have this struct filled, create a new fact from it, and add it to the repository.

-For adding it to the store you should use the `factStore.Add` from exercise 2.
+For adding it to the repository you should use the `factRepo.Add` from exercise 2.

 ***